rellermeyer/TUD-DistributedSystems/docs/report.md

 ### View Changes

 In the original paper, view changes were not implemented.
-We considered implementing these, but ultimately set other priorites.
+We considered implementing these, but ultimately set other priorities.

 ## Implementation Details